dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 though we're using `<span>` elements which are natively `display: inline;`.
 Grid actually works the same as flexbox in this respect too.

-What this tells us is that not just can CSS inform the whitespace processing behavior of an HTML element, but the CSS of a _different_ element can have the same influence.
+What this tells us is that not only can CSS inform the whitespace processing behavior of an HTML element, but the CSS of a _different_ element can have the same influence.